|

 The most abundant neurons in the human brain are:

-A) Betz cells B) Cerebellar stellate cells C) Cerebellar basket cells D) Pyramidal cells E) Cerebellar granule cells
+A) Pyramidal cells B) Cerebellar stellate cells C) Alpha motoneurons D) Cerebellar Golgi cells E) Cerebellar granule cells

 This question was created on March 03, 2007 by jdmiles.